Joseph Muscat: Panama Papers

-In November 2021 in an affidavit presented in court in libel proceedings initiated by Muscat, Dr Peter Caruana Galizia, husband of Daphne Caruana Galizia, stated that his late wife had not told him who were those whom he described as "anonymous sources" within Pilatus Bank, who submitted documents, on the basis of which, the Egrant lie was constructed.
+In November 2021 in an affidavit presented in court in libel proceedings initiated by Muscat, Dr Peter Caruana Galizia, husband of Daphne Caruana Galizia, stated that his late wife had not told him who were those whom he described as "anonymous sources" within Pilatus Bank, who submitted documents, on the basis of which, the Egrant allegation was constructed.
 The independent Magisterial inquiry concluded that these documents were false.
 Dr. Caruana Galizia confirmed in writing that his late wife saw these false documents and came to the conclusion that "she had proof that her suspicion about Egrant was well-founded".

-And while for the last years, Maria Efimova, a Russian citizen, had presented herself as the source of the Egrant lie, in the affidavit Dr. Caruana Galizia said that Efimova may and may not be one of the sources his late wife had.
+And while for the last years, Maria Efimova, a Russian citizen, had presented herself as the source of the Egrant allegation, in the affidavit Dr. Caruana Galizia said that Efimova may and may not be one of the sources his late wife had.
 Efimova has now been on the run from Malta for six years and is facing an international arrest warrant on a court order.
 Efimova's version of events in her testimony in the Egrant inquiry contrasted with that of Daphne Caruana Galizia, and even the inquiring Magistrate commented about this and ordered criminal action against Efimova.
 In November 2020, Maria Efimova and former police officer Jonathan Ferris, were charged with perjury following the conclusions of the Egrant Inquiry.
 Efimova could not be traced to be notified about the case.

 In his November 2021 affidavit Dr Peter Caruana Galizia also made reference to an article published in 2017 by his late wife where it was alleged that in March of the previous year a company belonging to the daughter of the President of Azerbaijan Leyla Aliyeva, made a single payment transaction of US$1.017 million to Egrant.
 Four years later, Dr Caruana Galizia stated that there is no evidence to substantiate this allegation.